University Golf Match: Present-day competition

 Men - Each team comprises ten players plus two reserves.
 The reserves traditionally play the "Dinner Match" on the Thursday of the Varsity Match week: an 18-hole alternate shot foursomes match, followed by an 18-hole singles match.
 The losing team is responsible for paying the bill for the Varsity Match dinner on the Saturday evening.

 The University Match itself is contested over the course of two days.
 Five 36-hole foursomes matches are played on the Friday, and ten 36-hole singles matches are played on the Saturday.

-Ladies – 18-hole foursomes followed by 18 singles contested between 6 ladies from each team, with one reserve.
-Although the reserves play a match the score does not count towards the final score.
-The Ladies' match is held on the Tuesday of Varsity week as the beginning of the matches.
+Ladies – 36-hole foursomes followed by 36 holes singles the next day contested between 6 ladies from each team, with one reserve.
+The Ladies' match is held on the Tuesday and Wednesday of Varsity week as the beginning of the matches.

 Stymies and Divots - The Stymies (Cambridge) v.
 Divots (Oxford) match occurs on the Wednesday before the Blues Varsity Match, featuring five 18-hole foursomes matches in the morning, followed by 10 18-hole singles matches in the afternoon.